Elite Program: Mid-Season Survey

 Mt.
 Diablo Soccer will conduct Elite tryouts once a year prior to the beginning of the Elite season to allow the Selection Committee to evaluate players.
 The late January / early February tryouts are open to all players who wish to participate in a competitive soccer team, including players that may have participated in past Elite seasons.
 Tryouts for older division players (U15 and above) will be held in April.

 See table below for tryout dates.

 Established AYSO coaches interested in coaching Elite teams are encouraged to apply.
-See top of this page when registration is open to apply.

 Frequently Asked Questions (FAQ)